Champions Center provides UConn student-athletes the most modern facilities.

 Hobbs began his coaching career as a six-year assistant at Boston University before joining Jim Calhoun’s UConn staff.
 While Hobbs was at UConn, he was instrumental in the recruitment of such Husky stars as Richard Hamilton, Caron Butler, and Emeka Okafor.
 The Huskies had a record of 216-56 while Hobbs was on Calhoun’s staff.

 Out of Roxbury, Mass., Hobbs was named Massachusetts Schoolboy Player of the Year in 1979-80 after leading Cambridge Rindge and Latin High School to the state high school championship.
 Hobbs was a four-year starting point guard for UConn (1980-84), where he served as team captain and was an All-Big East selection as a senior.
-He led the team in assists all four years and still ranks fifth on the all-time list.
+He led the team in assists all four years and still ranks sixth on the all-time list with 534.

 Born 8/7/1961, Hobbs and wife JoAnn are the parents of two daughters, RaShauna and Kaliah.